AvaniMuchhala/word-of-my-life/README.md

-# Word of the Day Project
+# Word of My Life

 ## Description

-Word of my Life is a application that serves up a word of the day with media tied to that word.
+Word of My Life is a application that serves up a word of the day with media tied to that word.
 The user can also search up a word of their choosing to find related media.

 By merging pop culture and linguistics, we hope to inspire people to expand their vocabulary.
 Linguistics is a bridge to understanding history, culture, and, ultimately, people.
 We hope that by using this application, people will become more comfortable with new words while also learning about some potentially cool, new media.